Morse–Kelley set theory

 In the foundations of mathematics, Morse–Kelley set theory (MK), Kelley–Morse set theory (KM), Morse–Tarski set theory (MT), Quine–Morse set theory (QM) or the system of Quine and Morse is a first-order axiomatic set theory that is closely related to von Neumann–Bernays–Gödel set theory (NBG).
-While von Neumann–Bernays–Gödel set theory restricts the bound variables in the schematic formula appearing in the axiom schema of Class Comprehension to range over sets alone, Morse–Kelley set theory allows these bound variables to range over proper classes as well as sets, as first suggested by Quine in 1940 for his system ML.
+While von Neumann–Bernays–Gödel set theory restricts the bound variables in the schematic formula appearing in the axiom schema of class comprehension to range over sets alone, Morse–Kelley set theory allows these bound variables to range over proper classes as well as sets, as first suggested by Quine in 1940 for his system ML.

 Morse–Kelley set theory is named after mathematicians John L. Kelley and Anthony Morse and was first set out by Wang (1949) and later in an appendix to Kelley's textbook General Topology (1955), a graduate level introduction to topology.
 Kelley said the system in his book was a variant of the systems due to Thoralf Skolem and Morse.
 Morse's own version appeared later in his book A Theory of Sets (1965).

-While von Neumann–Bernays–Gödel set theory is a conservative extension of Zermelo–Fraenkel set theory (ZFC, the canonical set theory) in the sense that a statement in the language of ZFC is provable in NBG if and only if it is provable in ZFC, Morse–Kelley set theory is a proper extension of ZFC.
-Unlike von Neumann–Bernays–Gödel set theory, where the axiom schema of Class Comprehension can be replaced with finitely many of its instances, Morse–Kelley set theory cannot be finitely axiomatized.
+While von Neumann–Bernays–Gödel set theory is a conservative extension of Zermelo–Fraenkel set theory (ZFC, the canonical set theory) in the sense that a statement in the language of ZFC is provable in NBG if and only if it is provable in ZFC, Morse–Kelley set theory is a proper extension of ZFC (assuming ZFC is consistent).
+Unlike von Neumann–Bernays–Gödel set theory, where the axiom schema of class comprehension can be replaced with finitely many of its instances, Morse–Kelley set theory cannot be finitely axiomatized.

 MK axioms and ontology

 NBG and MK share a common ontology.
 The universe of discourse consists of classes.
 Classes that are members of other classes are called sets.
 A class that is not a set is a proper class.
 The primitive atomic sentences involve membership or equality.

-With the exception of Class Comprehension, the following axioms are the same as those for NBG, inessential details aside.
+With the exception of class comprehension, the following axioms are the same as those for NBG, inessential details aside.
 The symbolic versions of the axioms employ the following notational devices: